GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 The combination of CHAI/Umpire provides memory motion management for platforms with heterogeneous memory spaces (i.e. host memory and device memory).
 Through this strategy GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems to CPU-based laptops with near optimal of performance.

-In addition to its c++ core, the GEOS project provides a Python3 interface that allows for the integration of the simulation capabilities into complex python workflows involving components unrelated to GEOS.
+In addition to its C++ core, the GEOS project provides a Python3 interface that allows for the integration of the simulation capabilities into complex python workflows involving components unrelated to GEOS.

 # Applications
 To date GEOS has been used to simulate problems relevant to CO<sub>2</sub> storage, enhanced geothermal systems, hydrogen storage, and both conventional and unconventional oil and gas extraction.